 CATS students pay the continuing education per-credit cost for courses.
 In addition to the cost of the course, students are required to pay a registration fee of $20 and a technology fee of $24.00 (1-4 credits), a $15.00 Student Services Fee, as well as course specific lab fees and the cost of required text(s).

 Oyster River High School students, or students who are home-schooled from Durham, Madbury, and Lee, qualify for a one course per semester tuition waiver.
-This tuition waiver is only applied to one course throughout their high school career.
-After one course, a reduced tuition fee will be applied at time of registration.
+Students are eligible to take up to two courses each semester.
+If a student takes a second course during a semester, the student is responsible for a reduced tuition rate of $800, which will be charged at the time of registration.